Dean Norris

-Early life
+Early life and education

-Dean Joseph Norris was born in South Bend, Indiana.
+Dean Joseph Norris was born in South Bend, Indiana, in a family of Hungarian descent; his grandfather lived in Tiszadob.
 He graduated from Clay High School in 1981, where he was the class valedictorian.
 While in high school, he was a member of the award-winning student-produced comedy show Beyond Our Control, which ran on WNDU-TV.
 He is a 1985 graduate of Harvard College, where he studied the interdisciplinary concentration of Social Studies and was a member of Hasty Pudding Theatricals.
 He also earned a diploma from the Royal Academy of Dramatic Art in 1987.

 Career

 Norris starred in Tremors: The Series and the film Without Limits.
 He has had guest spots in other television series including NYPD Blue, The X-Files, The West Wing, and Lost, and has appeared in films including Gattaca and Terminator 2: Judgment Day.
 He played Drug Enforcement Administration (DEA) agent Hank Schrader on Breaking Bad from the show's premiere in 2008 to its final season in 2013.
 Norris' performance on Breaking Bad has received critical acclaim.

 Norris also starred in the CBS series Under the Dome.
-He plays selectman James "Big Jim" Rennie, the only town council member in the area which is cut off from the rest of the United States.
+He plays selectman James "Big Jim" Rennie, the only town council member in the area when it is cut off from the rest of the United States.
 As of June 2017, he plays mob boss Clay "Uncle Daddy" Husser in the TNT series Claws.

 In 2020, Norris reprised the role of Agent Hank Schrader on-screen in the Breaking Bad prequel Better Call Saul during the show's fifth season.

 Norris was cast in a lead role for the CBS sitcom United States of Al.

 Personal life

 Norris and his wife, Bridget, a former entertainment attorney, live with their five children in Temecula, California.
 In 2018, the couple opened the Norris Performing Arts Center in Murrieta.

-Norris was accused of sexually assaulting a 32-year-old woman from Ohio, in June 2017 in New Orleans.
-However, in February 2018, the New Orleans police declined to charge him, citing "insufficient evidence."

 Norris is a fan of his hometown team the Notre Dame Fighting Irish.
 In 2019, he helped launch Schraderbräu, Hank Schrader's in-universe home-brewed craft beer, as an official product.
 In 2022, Dean and Bridget Norris purchased The Swing Inn Cafe, a long-standing restaurant in Old Town, Temecula, for $6 million.
+Norris is a committed member of the Democratic Party and has publicly denounced and criticized US President Donald Trump.
+He is known to have attended the 2016 and 2024 Democratic National Conventions.